learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/04_react_forms/assets/slide.md

 ## ✅ Objectives

-- Explain the difference between a controlled and uncontrolled input
+- Explain the difference between a controlled and uncontrolled input {.fragment}
-- Explain why controlled inputs are preferred by the React community
+- Explain why controlled inputs are preferred by the React community {.fragment}
-- Review how to use callback functions with events in React
+- Review how to use callback functions with events in React {.fragment}
-- Review how to change parent state from a child component
+- Review how to change parent state from a child component {.fragment}

 ---